 cluster-admin role to ensure you can apply updates.
 If you can't use

 cluster-admin because you are using a cluster in your company, you'll need to edit the delegate YAML.

 watch (to fetch the pod events), and

-delete permissions for each of the entity types Harness uses.
+delete permissions for each entity type Harness uses.

 If you don’t want to use

-resources: [“*”] for the Role, you can list out the resources you want to grant.
-Harness needs
+resources: [“*”] for the role, you can list out the resources you want to grant.
+Harness requires

 pod at a minimum for deployments, as stated above.